 Once you’re comfortable making your first exposures, the next thing I recommend learning about exposure is how to optimize your ISO setting.
 That’s what this article is all about.
 To begin, here are a couple of glossary items that will hopefully help:

-In digital photography, ISO is a standard (specifically ISO 12232:2006) for exposure brightness developed by the the International Standards Organization (ISO).
+In digital photography, ISO is a standard (specifically ISO 12232:2006) for exposure brightness developed by the the International Organization for Standardization (ISO).
 Different camera sensor models have different sensitivities so we need some way to correlate them so like exposures yield like brightnesses.
-Some people pronounce each letter (aɪ-es-o) but I think it’s easier to just say it like a word (aɪso).
+Some people pronounce each letter (aɪ-es-o) but that’s technically incorrect according to the organization for which it stands.
+It’s correct (and easier) to just say it like the two syllable word aɪso.

 Signal is the part of the photograph that we want.
 Light is signal.
 Signal is the image.
 Without the signal (without light), we can have no image.
 The more light that we can gather, the more signal we have.
 In general, the more signal, the higher the quality of the photo.